yvanliang/cosmos-transfer1/INSTALL.md

 CUDA_HOME=$CONDA_PREFIX PYTHONPATH=$(pwd) python scripts/test_environment.py
 ```

-### Post-training
+### Training

-The below commands creates the `cosmos-transfer` conda environment and installs the dependencies for post-training.
+The below commands creates the `cosmos-transfer` conda environment and installs the dependencies for training.
 This is the same as required for inference but with an additional package `apex` for training with bfloat16.
 ```bash
 # Create the cosmos-transfer1 conda environment.
 conda env create --file cosmos-transfer1.yaml